 Craving a cold beer on a sunny patio?
 Head over to Dacha Beer Garden to soak up those suds and rays.
 Everyone is welcome; from kids, to pets, to grandparents.
 Whoever you bring to this cheerful beer garden is sure to leave happy.
 Taking a cue from the traditional Bavarian beer gardens, the simple yet elegant outdoor location adds a whole new level of excitement to your drinking session.Beer lovers can sample craft beer from Germany, Belgium and the US, while hungry patrons can dig into heart Bavarian-inspired dishes.
 Wine and non-alcoholic drinks are also available.

 In a town as expensive as Washington DC, a budget-friendly neighborhood watering hole is a good thing to have.
 Red Derby is just that.
 The bar offers up a surprising number of cheap canned beers (under the category of "Your Old Man's Beer"), though patrons can also sip on a selection of IPAs, stouts, wheats, and sours, among others.
 For those less inclined to drink beer, there's also cider, wine, and cocktails to choose from.
 Grab you drink of choice and head out to the popular outdoor deck, where you can play board games and order food.

-H Street Country Club is not merely a restaurant, but a space that brings together great Mexican cuisine with entertaining games.
-The Executive Chef Cardozo uses high quality fresh ingredients to create a menu that offers tantalizing fare of enchiladas, burritos, tacos and fajitas.
-Guests can also enjoy cocktails, margaritas at the bar or even choose from their range of tequilas.
+H Street Country Club is not merely a restaurant, but a lively space that brings together authentic Mexican cuisine with entertaining games.
+Comprising high-quality, fresh ingredients the menu offers a tantalizing fare of enchiladas, burritos, tacos and fajitas.
+Guests can also enjoy cocktails and margaritas at the bar, or choose from their range of tequilas.
 Enjoy a game of golf on the mini golf course or beat your opponents at shuffleboard or skeeball; a delightfully entertaining time is guaranteed here at the H Street Country Club.